Vungle/iOS-SDK/README.md

 ### Version Info
 The Vungle iOS SDK supports iOS 7+, iOS 10 with limited ad tracking, and both 32bit and 64bit apps.

-Our newest iOS SDK (4.0.9) was released on December 1st, 2016.
+Our newest iOS SDK (4.1.0) was released on May 10th, 2017.
 Please ensure you are using Xcode 7.0 or higher to ensure smooth integration.

 ## Release Notes
+### 4.1.0
+* Fix for occurrence of a black screen at the end of video.
+* Fix to accurately report ad views.
+* Implementation of WKWebView for end cards on iOS 9 and 10.
+* Set user-agent in HTTP header to platform user agent for all external requests.
+* StoreKit support for MRAID ads.
+* Plug memory leaks and squash bugs.

 ### 4.0.9
 * Fix wrong behavior for the willCloseAdWithViewInfo: delegate method
 * Improved SDK initialization